renanthera/simc-wiki/BattleArmoryAPI.md

   1. Register, it will take you back to "My API Keys"
   1. Copy/Paste the 32-character key into Simulationcraft under "Options" "Globals" "Advanced Settings"

-Note, if you use the command line client, you can put your api key into a file called "./apikey.txt" that is located in the same directory as the simulationcraft command line executable.
-On unixes (anywhere that has the HOME environment variable defined), you can also place the API key into a file called ".simc\_apikey" in your home directory.

-**WinXP will likely NOT work with the new armory API, even if you use a key.
-The SSL library on XP doesn't seem to be compatible with the code we are using.**